jschneider23/FullStackDemo/README.md

 ### Introduction and Reasons Of Use

 **TD Ameritrade (now operating as a subsidiary of Charles Schwab)** is the online broker and platform provide I use for my personal trades and investments.
 After several months of stock market trading, my interest in a potential stock market evaluation project began to grow, so I started to look for potential APIs to use for stock data.
-I found that TD Ameritrade provided their own **developer APIs that were free for personal, non-profit use**.
+I found that TD Ameritrade provided their own **developer APIs that were free for personal, non-profit use as long as you register an application after making a developer account**.
 Given that I already had a lot of experience with the data and services offered by their trading platform, I decided it would be a great idea to use their APIs in a project and eventually the idea for a full-stack web app that provided stock market features **using some of their GET APIs** as a data source came to fruition.

 **[Their collection of APIs](https://developer.tdameritrade.com/apis)** is quite robust and is separated into many sub-categories using various http request methods.
 Some of their APIs **can even automate senstive, advanced operations** with a valid authentication token, such as retrieval and changing of **account information**, **placing and changing orders**, and accessing **transaction history**.
 For the purposes of this project, only GET APIs that didn't require any sensitive account credentials or advanced authorization were needed.
 To implement the features desired, the APIs selected and used are described below: